Leo-Simpson/c-lasso/paper/paper-long.md

 # Summary

-This article illustrates c-lasso, a Python package that enables sparse and robust linear regression and classification with linear equality constraints.
+We introduce c-lasso, a Python package that enables sparse and robust linear regression and classification with linear equality constraints.